≡

 Sedah's Cave

-"Now, you dammed swordsman.
+"Now, you damned swordsman.
 Why did you come to me?
 Surely it's not just to talk about some low-level contract, right?"
 Sedah questioned.
-His voice made it quite clear he was irritated by Kagekawa's presence.
+His voice made it quite clear he was annoyed by Kagekawa's presence.

 "You already knew, didn't you?"
-Kagekawa postured himself so he was ready to fight at any time.
+Kagekawa postured himself as if he were ready to fight at any time.

-"Of course I did."
-Sedah let out a huge sigh.
+Sedah let out a huge sigh, "Of course I did."

 "A demon?
-I'm the only one left.
+I'm the only one left in this world.
 Sorry, but I can't help you.
 Regardless, I couldn't say who this god or demon is until I sense his magical presence, and right now, I'm too far away.
-Now I have a question for you, O' great swordsman, how did you sense his presence?
-We're in Vastos right now, and Coldera is very far, far away, so how?"
+Now I have a question for you, O' great swordsman: How did you sense his presence?
+We're in Vastos right now, and Coldera is very far, far away."

 "Watch what you say, you false hero," Kagekawa replied with a serious tone, his hand now placed on the hilt of his sword.

 "You can try Sedah.
 Regardless, I'm not going to kill him.
 Especially not now; murdering a child just doesn't seem to sit well with me.
-I guess no matter how much time passes, your goal will remain unchanged, you still wish to die in battle and you hope this boy to the north can develop into someone that can kill you, am I right in assuming that?"
+I guess no matter how much time passes, your goal will remain unchanged; you still wish to die in battle, and you hope this boy to the north can develop into someone who can kill you.
+Am I right in assuming that?

 "Close, but not quite!
 I'm going to make Arthur into a great fighter and make him battle against the northern kid."
 Sedah replied with a smirk on his face.

-The swordsman turned to Arthur, "Kid, you know what this means, right?
-Eventually, you'll have to battle and cross swords with Sedah and may even slay him.
-That is if you even win against the northern boy.
-So tell me kid, can you kill him?"
+The swordsman turned to Arthur with a pitied feeling under his blank expresion, "Kid, you know what this means, right?
+Eventually, you'll have to battle and cross swords with Sedah and may even slay him...that is if you even win against the northern boy.
+So tell me, kid, can you kill him?"
 Kagekawa straightforwardly asked the young Arthur.

-Arthur felt conflicted; as he grew up, he trained under Sedah, even though Sedah constantly reminded Arthur to kill him one day in battle, Arthur had not gained a murderous intent to slay him.
-To Arthur, Sedah had grown into somewhat of a father figure even though neither had realised it at the time.
-Sedah's goal weighed heavily on Arthur's mind.
+Arthur felt conflicted; as he grew up, he trained under Sedah.
+Even though Sedah constantly reminded Arthur to kill him one day in battle, Arthur had not gained a murderous intent to slay him.
+To Arthur, Sedah had grown into somewhat of a father figure even though neither had presently recognised it.

-To tell this to a boy to kill the very man, who had raised him, would leave any child disturbed, and Arthur was not an exception to this idea and with an unsettled expression, he replied, "I can't..."
+To tell this to a boy to kill the very man who had raised him would leave any child disturbed, and Arthur was not an exception, and with an unsettled expression, he shakily replied, "I-I can't..."